Few-Shot Text Classification

 Text is everywhere.
 The amount of text data in the world is rapidly increasing, but much of it is not labeled.
 Classifying text data is not only a goal in and of itself, but is often a stepping stone to a wealth of more complex capabilities such as recommendation systems and sentiment analysis.
 This has fueled research to pursue new text classifications techniques that make the most of a few labeled examples.
 However, classic techniques, like latent text embeddings, should also not be overlooked, especially with the advent of new and improved text embedding algorithms like Sentence-BERT.

 While there are limitations to the method, we like the latent text embedding approach because of its simplicity, flexibility, and interpretability.
 This method is a great starting point for situations in which only a few labeled examples exist.
 Additionally, this method could serve as a strategy for bootstrapping those few labeled examples into many more—by allowing a human to identify and label articles closest to those which are already annotated, or which are most similar to the label name of interest.

-We built a demo of this method that you can try out yourself.
-It allows the user to play around with the various strategies presented here, including applying Zmaps and trained Wmaps, for the AG News dataset.
-You can easily spin it up by cloning our github repo.
+We built a demo of this method that you can try out for yourself.
+It allows the user to play around with the various strategies presented here—including the application of Zmaps and trained Wmaps—for the AG News dataset.
+You can spin it up easily by cloning our github repo.
 Check it out!